On Endianness

 Origins of our Numbering System

-This numbering system further developed into the Hindu-Arabic decimal system around the 7th century and spread through the Arab world, being adopted into Arab mathematics by the 9th century, and then introduced to Europe via North Africa in the 10th century.
+The Hindu numbering system further developed into the Hindu-Arabic decimal system around the 7th century and spread through the Arab world (right-to-left was also the dominant style there, and so this convention was kept).
+It was adopted into Arab mathematics by the 9th century, and then introduced to Europe via North Africa in the 10th century.

-Thus, our concept of “natural” number endianness turns out to be a cultural artifact resulting from a backward compatibility issue when using a left-to-right or top-to-bottom writing system.
+Thus, our concept of “natural” number endianness turns out to be a cultural artifact resulting from a backward compatibility issue when applying a right-to-left numbering system to a left-to-right or top-to-bottom writing system.

 Consequences of Endianness on a Numbering System